plinss/acmebot/README.rst

 Directories used to store the input and output files of the tool.
 The paths are interpreted as absolute or relative to the active directory when starting (``pwd``; not the location of the ``acmebot`` file).
-They are required to exist before calling ``acmebot`` and must be writeable for the user.
 All of these settings only need to be present when the desired value is different from the default.

 * ``pid`` specifies the directory to store a process ID file.